With the rapid digitalization of today’s world, it is no surprise that businesses have had to revise their product management structures.

 1. Data Product Manager

-The data product manager is an indispensable part of a product management data team.
-The role of a data product manager is synonymous with that of a product manager in a product management team.
+The data product development manager is an indispensable part of a product management data team.
+The role of a data product supervisor is synonymous with that of a product manager in a product management team.

-A data product manager helps translate insights gained through data collection into the product development process.
+A data product lead manager helps translate insights gained through data collection into the product development process.

 In essence, a data product manager is responsible for ensuring that a product develops following the customer preferences that the collected data shows.